jostylr/literate-programming/lp4.md

 This suffered from having empty lines put into the code block.
 Solution: do not add empty lines unless there is a non-empty line of code before it.

-JS Directive heading

-Here we want to change the current block to take the current part, but it needs to be added to the parent's subdire

-This will hide all blocks that have +2 level change or higher.
-Need to implment automatic running of subdire blocks.
-Might change this to seek a match for a directive heading.
-Or could use it to hide blocks; so look for substitution

-        if (level >= oldLevel +2) {
-            level = oldLevel;
-            cur.parent = doc.cur.parent|| doc.cur;

-            doc.cur = cur;
-            cur.parent.subdire.push(cur);
-            return true;
-        }

-Subsection headings refer to the higher level previous code block.
-One can write "#### Test"   (caps do not matter) to write a test section for "## Great code".
-This allows for the display of the markdown to have these sections hidden by default.

 ### Plain parser